 In short, strength training can make a big difference to how you sit, walk, lift, and run in everyday life.
 Combine this with all the other benefits we’ve looked at (and the hundreds more that we didn’t have time for) and you’ll see why it’s definitely worth 3 hours of your week.

-Our Advanced Resistance Training course offers an in-depth understanding of advanced resistance training including techniques and programmes designed to increase muscle strength, power, endurance and hypertrophy (size) and power-endurance.
+Our Advanced Resistance Training course offers an in-depth understanding of advanced resistance training including techniques and programs designed to increase muscle strength, power, endurance and hypertrophy (size) and power endurance.

 Moraes, M., Bacurau, R., Simoes, H., Campbell, C., Pudo, M., Wasinski, F., Pesquero, J., Wurtele, M., Araujo, R. 2012.
 Effect of 12 weeks of resistance exercise on post-exercise hypotension in stage 1 hypertensive individuals.
 Journal of Human Hypertension26(9): 533-9

 Westcott, W. 2012.
 Resistance training is medicine: Effects of strength training on health.
 Current Sports Medicine Reports11(4): 209-16

 Kwon, HR., Han, KA., Ku, YH., Ahn, HJ., Koo, BK., Kim, HC., Min, KW.
 2010.
 The effects of resistance training on muscle and body fat mass and muscle strength in Type 2 Diabetic women.
 Korean Diabetes Journal34(2): 101-110

 Kraemer, W., Ratamess, N., Fry, A., Triplett-McBride, T., Koziris, P., Bauer, J., Lynch, J., Fleck, S. 2000.
 Influence of resistance training volume and periodization on physiological performance adaptations in collegiate women tennis players.
 The American Journal of Sports Medicine28(5): 626-633